 Survival Depends on Habitat

-In the natural development of a woodland, as small trees become larger and taller their leafy crowns knit together and shut off light to the forest floor.
-This causes low-growing shrubs and other vegetation to die out.
-It's happening all over the New England cottontail's range.
-And with fewer acres of low, dense vegetation providing food and protection from predators, this native species' population has plummeted.
+As an area of woodland grows older, small trees get larger and taller, their leafy crowns knitting together and preventing light from reaching the forest floor.
+The shade causes low-growing shrubs and other plants to become thin and finally die out.
+This natural process is taking place throughout the New England cottontail's range, as uniform, middle-aged forests continue to reclaim the land.
+With fewer acres of low, dense growth providing food and protection from predators, the New England cottontail's population has plummeted.

 Studies have shown that rabbits living in habitat patches smaller than 5 acres tend to be in poorer physical condition than those inhabiting larger patches.
 For longterm survival, a local population of 10 rabbits needs at least 25 acres of connected high-quality young forest or shrubland.
 They also need corridors of habitat that young cottontails can use when leaving the areas where they were born and dispersing into other areas of good habitat.
 Brushy powerlines, railroad rights-of-way, and shrubby roadsides offer such dispersal corridors.
 Highways, rivers, mature forest lacking a shrub understory, and developed areas act as barriers that prevent cottontails from dispersing successfully and finding new areas of habitat.
 Small populations isolated from other cottontails run the risk of becoming less genetically diverse and less healthy and fit for survival.

 Biologists, conservationists, and landowners are working to save the New England cottontail by creating habitat in areas that still have rabbits.
 Demonstration areas showcase the different techniques that can be used to make and manage young forest and shrubland.

 The New England cottontail is considered an "umbrella species."
 This means that when we make habitat for cottontails, we're also helping many other animals – mammals, birds, reptiles, and amphibians - that need the same kind of habitat.